prometheus-operator/website/content/docs/proposal/202405-docs-enhancement.md

 # Why

-It is important to keep the documentation of a project updated with the development process so that all features, enhancements are incorporated in the documentation properly.
-For that, the basic structure for the documentation should be intuitive so that further additions to the documentation is easier.
+Restructuring the documentation will help in improving user experience and may save time for a user to search for relevant information effectively.
+This will encourage a newcomer to get familiar with the project in an efficient manner.
+The end goal of a good documentation is to follow the industrial best practices and provide accurate information to a user.
+If the basic structure of a documentation is improved, then further improvements in the future would become easier.

 # Pitfalls of the current solution